mluggy/techmap/README.md

 ## License

-This project is licensed under the [Open Database License (ODbL) v1.0.](https://opendatacommons.org/licenses/odbl/1-0/) You are free to:
+This project is licensed under the <a href="https://opendatacommons.org/licenses/odbl/1-0/" target="_blank">Open Database License (ODbL) v1.0.</a> You are free to:

 - **Share:** Copy and redistribute the material in any medium or format.
 - **Adapt:** Remix, transform, and build upon the material for any purpose, even commercially.